 Pets Are Loving Support

 PALS was founded at the dawn of the AIDS crisis.
 It helps critically ill and elderly people keep and care for their pets.
-Fundraisers include quarterly Bingo games at Lips. palsatlanta.org
+Fundraisers include Drag Bingo games at Lips. palsatlanta.org

 Positive Impact Health Centers

 Client-centered care to give the HIV community a life worth loving on a sliding scale of fees.
-Services include HIV specialty medical care, dental referrals, HIV and STI testing, risk reduction individual and group counseling, mental health counseling for individuals groups and couples), psychiatry and substance abuse treatment.
-In 2020, add pharmacy to the list. positiveimpacthealthcenters.org
+Services include HIV specialty medical care, dental referrals, testing, risk reduction, mental health counseling, psychiatry and substance abuse treatment.
+In 2020, they added a pharmacy. positiveimpacthealthcenters.org

-The Solutions Not Punishment Collaborative is a black, trans-led, Atlanta-based coalition to build a black, queer, trans, feminist movement toward practical abolition. snap4freedom.org
+The Solutions Not Punishment Collaborative is a black, trans-led, Atlanta-based coalition to build a black, queer, trans, feminist movement toward practical abolition.
+(Photo courtesy Toni-Michelle Williams) snap4freedom.org

 Southern Fried Queer Pride

-If you think it’s all about a springtime event series or a year-round party crew, think again.
+A springtime event series and year-round party crew is just the beginning.
 Few other, if any, organizations in town reach directly into the day-to-day lives of young and disenfranchised LGBTQ people of color. southernfriedqueerpride.com

 Someone Cares, Inc.